Project

 TODO: True that gitlab allows only one repo per project?

-#49 Updated by didi about 7 years ago
+#49 Updated by didi over 7 years ago

 About federated identity.
 Complicated shit.
 Time to get rid of it.

-#51 Updated by didi about 7 years ago
+#51 Updated by didi over 7 years ago

 About micro finance: The Antinomies of ‘Financial Inclusion’: Debt, Distress and the Workings of